SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 In some cases, a SaaS product may provide the same benefit to its users, no matter what business they do.

-For example, a translation software makes your site multilingual so you are able to speak to foreigners in their native language.
+For example, translation software makes your site multilingual so you are able to speak to foreigners in their native language.

 Here’s an example from Weglot.